HsiaoKaiFan/TLSformer/README.md

 # TLSformer v1.0.0 </a>

+# TLSformer: a scalable method for identifying individual cells in tertiary lymphoid structures by knowledge transfer of spatial transcriptomic data

-### Xiaokai Fan<sup></sup>,  Mei Xie<sup></sup>, Xinying Xue*, Xiaohui Fan*
+### Xiaokai Fan<sup></sup>,  Mei Xie<sup></sup>, Xinying Xue*, Ying Jing*

-TLSformer is a computational tool that can assist immune researchers for identifying which TLS cells/spots or calculate determining the probability of a cell/spot belong to TLS regions.
-Different from previous methods, TLSformer leverages bidirectional encoder representation from transformer (BERT) and meta-learning to acquire general knowledge from the limited available TLS-related information.
-This knowledge is then transferred to identify single cells or spots within TLS regions from scRNA-seq data or spatial transcriptomics data.
+TLSformer is a computational tool designed to assist immune researchers in identifying TLS cells/spots and calculating the probability that a cell/spot belongs to TLS regions.
+Unlike previous methods, TLSformer leverages bidirectional encoder representation from transformers (BERT) and meta-learning to acquire general knowledge from the limited available TLS-related information.
+This knowledge is then transferred to identify single cells or spots within TLS regions from scRNA-seq or spatial transcriptomics data.

 ## Requirements and Installation
 This toolkit is written in both R and Python programming languages.
-The core BERT and meta-learning algorithm are implemented in Python, while the initial data preparation and functions usage are written in R.
+The core BERT and meta-learning algorithm are implemented in Python, while the initial data preparation and functional usage are written in R.

 ### Installation of TLSformer

-To use TLSformer, firstly create a conda environment.

-Using [yaml file](https://github.com/Jinglab/TLSformer/blob/main/tlsformer_env.yml) to create TLSformer conda environment
+To use TLSformer, first use the [yaml file](https://github.com/Jinglab/TLSformer/blob/main/tlsformer_env.yml) to create TLSformer Conda environment.

     conda env create -f tlsformer_env.yml

-After successfully creating the environment, the python path of this environment can be found like this
+After successfully creating the environment, the Python path of this environment can be found like this

     /home/xfan/miniconda3/envs/TLSformer_env/bin/python

-This path will be the finally used python environment path, and then download the 10x Visium breast cancer pre-trained BERT and demo data in the Google cloud.
-The saved location of this pre-trained BERT will be utilized in the following workflow steps.
+This path will be the Python environment path used.
+Next, download the 10x Visium breast cancer pre-trained BERT and demo data from Google Cloud.
+The saved location of this pre-trained BERT will be utilized in the subsequent workflow steps.
 - [breast cancer pre-trained gene word encoder](https://drive.google.com/drive/folders/1qLsl22T3IU2EEyXYM3z52_8MLNsFDyjO?usp=drive_link)
 - [demo data](https://drive.google.com/drive/folders/1DZJ-f_RjpnRUszXNKm_KRGXpbHcwsEBK?usp=drive_link)